davidr27/456Project/README.md

 val_ds with 20% of data

 train_ds and val_ds can be used for your models.
 Design your models.
-Use AlexNet as an example Please read powerpoint slides for more information.
+Use AlexNet as an example Please read powerpoint slides for more information and modify the padding values to obtain the desired output, which was shown in the slides and report.